 There are special court procedures in a number of countries.
 Spain has an emergency procedure in the social (labour) courts for actions for the defence of fundamental rights and civil liberties.
 The United Kingdom's employment tribunals adjudicate the full range of employment disputes, including those on discrimination; each tribunal has a legally qualified chairperson and two lay members.
 In Italy, the 2003 decrees transposing the Anti-discrimination Directives and subsequent national law provided a special procedural regime for discrimination cases.
-This procedure was abolished on 2 September 2011 and general provisions on fast track procedures under the Code of Civil Procedure now apply to discrimination cases at first instance.
+This procedure was abolished in 2011 and general provisions on fast track procedures under the Code of Civil Procedure now apply to discrimination cases at first instance.
 Under these provisions, a simplified procedure is followed for discrimination cases but is not as informal as in the past.
 The judge issues an order but an application for review may be filed with a court of appeal, as it can in ordinary cases.
 If an order is not appealed, it has the same binding force as a final judgment.
-The new procedural regime entered into force on 7 October 2011.

-In Ireland, a specialised Equality Tribunal has an investigative role in hearing complaints.
-The procedure is informal.
+In Ireland, a specialised Equality Tribunal has an investigative role in hearing complaints.308 The procedure is informal.
 Complainants may represent themselves and costs may not be awarded against either party.
 Hearings are held in private.
 In 2004 the jurisdiction for dismissal cases was transferred to the Equality Tribunal, which now has the power to award remedies, including a specific power to order reinstatement.
 The option of mediation is provided for in Section 78 of the Employment Equality Act 1998-2011.
-A mediated settlement agreed by the parties becomes legally binding and its terms can be enforced at the Circuit Court.
-The Equality Authority may provide assistance in the enforcement procedures.
-In Poland a 'compensation complaint' procedure has been operating under the Labour Code since 1 January 2004: victims of discrimination in employment are entitled to initiate judicial proceedings and seek compensation.
+A mediated settlement agreed by the parties becomes legally binding and its terms can be enforced at the Circuit Court.309 The Equality Authority may provide assistance in the enforcement procedures.310 In Poland a 'compensation complaint' procedure has been operating under the Labour Code since 1 January 2004;311 victims of discrimination in employment are entitled to initiate judicial proceedings and seek compensation.
 The Labour Court determines the compensation to be awarded, taking into consideration the type and gravity of the discrimination.
 This specific remedy was intended to avoid the need to use more general legal remedies such as Article 415 of the Civil Code (general compensation clause), though use of general remedies is not excluded.
-In
+In addition, the 2010 Act on Equal Treatment introduced a compensation complaint available to any person (natural or

-As of 2 October 2012 the Netherlands Institute for Human Rights (NIHR) has replaced the previous Equal Treatment Commission.
+306 As of 2 October 2012 the Netherlands Institute for Human Rights (NIHR) has replaced the previous Equal Treatment Commission.

-&lt;sup>272 However, the Act does not specify which authority.
+However, the Act does not specify which authority.